tessaleejohnson/ITEMS-Longitudinal/docs/index.md

 ## [1] 397
 ```

-## Univariate Descriptives
+## Univariate Descriptives {#univariate-descriptives}

 Following our exploration of missing data, we proceed to calculate univariate descriptive statistics.
-Given what we learned about the distribution of data across age groups in the missing data section, let's move forward using the `dat_final` dataset created in [Updated Dataset].
+Given what we learned about the distribution of data across age groups in the missing data section, let's move forward using the `dat_final` dataset created in [Updated Dataset](#updated-dataset).

-### Univariate Setup
+### Setup {#univariate-setup}

 Using the `dat_final` long dataset, it is fairly straightforward to calculate the means, variances, and number of observations of the anti-social behavior scores within each age.
 Knowing the means and variances within each age group can help us see whether and how anti-social behavior changes on average over time.
 In addition, understanding whether the variances are changing over time can help us make modeling decisions later on.

-Recall that our new sample size is 397, following the steps in [Updated Data].
+Recall that our new sample size is 397, following the steps in [Updated Data](#updated-dataset).
 Each child was measured up to four times (and we retained a row even when missing their anti-social behavior information), so summing the `n`, or number of observations, should yield 397 * 4 = 1588.
 Note that 249 observations have a child age listed as `NA`.
 This number tells us how many anti-social behavior scores were not recorded across all measurement waves and individuals.
-For more information on how the missing anti-social behavior scores are distributed across individuals, see [Raster Plot].
+For more information on how the missing anti-social behavior scores are distributed across individuals, see [Raster Plot](#raster-plot).

 ```r